-I may have been the only person who didn’t complain about their Kardashian analogue.
-In fact I am OVER THE MOON about mine.
+I think I’m the only one who didn’t complain about their Kardashian analogue.
+In fact, I am OVER THE MOON about mine.
 Sometimes Kim and Khloé just don’t catch on to what is going on around them, but Kourtney always knows what’s up.
-She’s the smartest Kardashian sister, and she knows that too.
-Also, she does this thing where she’ll be trying to help someone and she’ll ask, “What is this doing for you?” and sometimes when her sisters are tormenting her she will call them “you sick freaks,” which proves how alike we are because that’s how I react to my brother and he’s being annoying, and I’m always doubtful that anything I do is actually beneficial to anyone.
+She’s the smartest Kardashian sister, and she knows that.
+Also, she does this thing where she’ll be trying to help someone and she’ll ask, “What is this doing for you?”
+And sometimes when her sisters are tormenting her she will call them “you sick freaks,” which proves how alike we are, because that’s how I react to my brother when he’s being annoying, and I’m always doubtful that anything I do is actually beneficial to anyone.

 Netflix Instant provides a single word in its “this show is” section for Keeping Up With the Kardashians: scandalous.
 This makes no sense.
-What is “scandalous” about the Kardashians?!
 OK, there was a sex tape, but is that really, truly “scandalous”?
-It’s definitely a scandal in that many media outlets reported on it, but it’s not shocking, it’s just something people habitually call a “scandal.”
-Anyway, only the first episode of the first season really deals with the aftermath of Kim’s tape.
-Is it just that the Kardashians’ money, their tendency to rock club wear in the daytime, and their frequent mentions of genitalia (usually via the euphemisms “saussige” and “vajeen”) give them an aura of “scandal”?
+It’s definitely a scandal in that many media outlets reported on it, but it’s not actually shocking, it’s just something people habitually call a “scandal.”
+(And anyway, only the first episode of the first season really deals with the aftermath of Kim’s tape.)
+Is it just that the Kardashians’ money, their tendency to rock club wear in the daytime, and their frequent mentions of genitalia (usually via the euphemisms saussige and vajeen) give them an aura of “scandal”?
 They’re a tight family that’s concerned mostly with supporting one another and making loads of money—what could be tamer than that? ♦